Pi4J/pi4j.github.io/content/documentation/java-for-arm.md

 * Raspberry Pi 1 A and A+
 * Raspberry Pi 1 B and B+
+* Zero 1.2, 1.3 and W
 * Compute Module 1
-* Zero 1.2, 1.3 and W

 ### With ARMv7 or ARMv8 processor

 * Model A+, version 3
-* Model B, version 2, 3 and 4
+* Model B, version 2, 3, 4 and 5
+* Zero 2 and 2W
-* Compute Module, version 3
+* Compute Module, version 3, 4, and 5

 ## How to Check and Install Java